The Best Sex Positions for Women

 Oh, and because your clitoris will be fully exposed in the squat position, take advantage!
 "You might have your partner pause the thrusting, and wrap their arm around your body to play," she suggests.

 If you want to move beyond lying down positions, "try sex standing up and inverted in the wheelbarrow position," suggests Morgan.
 Your partner should stand a few inches from a wall or by the edge of the bed with knees slightly bent.
 Facing away from your partner, place your hands flat on the floor (or bed) and raise your less dominant leg up to reach their hand.
 When that leg is secure, lift your dominant leg off the ground with your partner's assistance, and push your pelvis back toward theirs.
 Use the palms of your hands to steady yourself as the two of you really get moving.

 Feeling adventurous?
-If you have a stool and your roommate is out for the evening, try this advanced anal position outside the bedroom.
+If you have a stool and your roommate is out for the evening, it's the perfect time to try this best sex position.
+Fair warning: It is an advanced anal position outside the bedroom.
 "Because it's not taking place in the bed, this position adds mental excitement, which is exhilarating because the brain is one of women's biggest most powerful erogenous zones," says Allison.

 If you're the receiving partner, start by sitting on a bar stool so that your booty is off the back.
 Now, lean forward, using your hands between your legs for balance.
 Your partner is going to stand behind you, and place their hands on your hips so that the stool doesn't tip over.
 "You're perfectly positioned to play with your own nipples and clitoris.
 If you touch yourself and you might even experience a blended orgasm," she says.